nilp0inter/keylegend/README.md

 # keylegend

-A simple tool to generate a legend for a keymap.
+A simple tool to generate a legend for a keycap.

 ```console
 $ pipenv sync